 Criteria for Determining NRI Status

-The Reserve Bank of India (RBI) and the Income Tax Act have their definitions of an NRI.
-For RBI, it's about the intention of stay, while for the Income Tax Act, it's about the actual duration of stay in India.
+The Reserve Bank of India (RBI) and the Income Tax Act have distinct definitions of an NRI.
+The definition of NRI as per RBI focuses on the intention of stay, whereas NRI status as per income tax is determined by the actual duration of stay in India.
+Therefore, to understand who are NRI in India, one must consider both perspectives.

 RBI's NRI Definition: An individual is an NRI if they've not resided in India for more than 182 days during the preceding financial year.